Apple Watch Series 6 release date, price, features and news

 is the 2020 version of the most popular smartwatch in the world.
 It was expected to be unveiled along with the new iPhones in the middle of September of 2020, and while the time frame was correct, it was actually announced alongside a new 2020 iPad Air 4

-In this article, we are rounding up all the major new features that Apple Series Series 6 brings, as well as info about its pricing and release date.
+In this article, we have rounded up all the major new features that the Apple Series Series 6 brought.

 Jump to section: